Air and Ground Neonatal Transport to Children's Hospital of Georgia NICU

 Our neonatal transport team begins care during transport, which also offers:

 - Consultations with board-certified neonatologists

 - Continuous EKG, blood pressure, respiratory, oxygen saturation and invasive monitoring as needed

 - Intramuscular, intraocular, endotracheal and intravenous medications and therapies

 - Management of artificial airways and ventilators and inhaled nitric oxide

 - Patient Family Centered Care

-- Transport to Georgia Regents Medical Center's Level IV Neonatal Intensive Care Unit (the highest level) with the region's only Extracorporeal Membrane Oxygenation (ECMO) technology and specialists to keep the hearts and lungs of critically ill infants working for up to two weeks during healing
+- Transport to the Children's Hospital of Georgia's Level IV Neonatal Intensive Care Unit (the highest level) with the region's only Extracorporeal Membrane Oxygenation (ECMO) technology and specialists to keep the hearts and lungs of critically ill infants working for up to two weeks during healing

 - Wound and skin management